-12 Historic Small Towns in Florida to Visit This Weekend
+12 Quaint Small Towns in Florida to Discover on a Weekend Trip

 We know Florida is mostly known for its white sandy beaches, tourist-magnet theme parks, and, well…Miami.
 But charming small towns in Florida boasting history, natural beauty and Southern charm, are also worth visiting.